mahadbashir1/QuickPOS/README.md

 # QuickPOS Landing Page

 A modern, responsive, and pixel-perfect Point of Sale (POS) system landing page built with HTML5, CSS3, and PHP.
-This project was developed as part of the Software Design and Architecture course, demonstrating both product quality and professional process rigor.
+This project was developed as part of the Software Project Management course, demonstrating both product quality and professional process rigor.

 ## 🚀 Live Demo
-*(Instructors: You can view the live version of this project by running it on a local PHP server like XAMPP or MAMP)*
+*You can view the live version of this project by running it on a local PHP server like XAMPP or MAMP*

 ## 👥 Team
 - **Abdul-Wahab** (PM, QA, Developer) - Handled Jira process, Epics 1, 3, & 6